greena13/redux-and-the-rest/README.md

 | :--- | :---: | :---: | :--- |
 | `request` | Object | { } | An object that [configures the HTTP request](#configuring-other-request-properties) made to fetch the item. |

 When the resource item is successfully fetched, the default show reducer expects the server to respond with a JSON object containing resource's attributes.
-If the request rails, it expects the server to respond with a JSON object containing an error.
+If the request fails, it expects the server to respond with a JSON object containing an error.

 ### Create a new resource item on the server